 We begin in the shadow of the Balkan Mountains, at the picturesque village of Koprivshtitsa.
 Here we will look along the River Topolnitza and its tributaries for the localised Ornate Bluet (Coenagrion ornatum), together with the Small Pincertail (Onychogomphus forcipatus) and goldenring (Cordulegaster) species.
 Our timing and elevation will mean that many dragonflies can also be watched emerging, a fascinating experience.
 We will also keep a watchful eye above us for the Eastern Imperial Eagles that hunt for Sousliks in the botanically rich grasslands, and search the flower-filled meadows that provide nectar for so many different insects, amongst them such stunning butterflies as the Large and Balkan Coppers and the rare Russian Heath.

 Travelling higher into the Rhodope Mountains, our next base is amongst the coniferous forest through which Nutcrackers, Black Woodpeckers and Crested Tits range.
 From here we are able to explore sites of contrasting character.
-At the Smolyan Lakes both Northern Damselfly (Coenagrion hastulatum) and Downy Emerald (Cordulia aenea) may be found, whilst at the magnificent limestone gorge at Trigrad both Wallcreeper and the Apollo butterfly are virtually guaranteed.
+At the Smolyan Lakes both Northern Damselfly (Coenagrion hastulatum) and Downy Emerald (Cordulia aenea) may be found, whilst at the magnificent limestone gorge at Trigrad we hope to find the crimson-winged Wallcreeper.
 Finally, further westwards, in the beautiful Pirin Mountains, we will squelch past a wonderful display of orchids in Bulgaria’s largest peat bog and, lower down, look for Europe’s largest dragonfly, the Balkan Goldenring (Cordulegaster heros).